Edil Baisalov: Escape from Kyrgyzstan

 On December 4, 2007, Edil Baisalov was removed by the Central Election Commission of Kyrgyzstan from the candidates list of the Social Democratic Party of Kyrgyzstan and barred from participating in the 2007 parliamentary elections.
 Some activists and lawyers claimed this decision to be politically motivated and illegal.
 It was alleged that Baisalov published the ballot on his blog and the General Prosecutor charged him with attempt to undermine integrity of elections.

 As a member of the Central Commission for Elections and Referenda, Edil Baisalov illegally published a photo of an election ballot.
 In response, the CEC decided to destroy all printed ballots (2.7 million copies).
 According to the CEC and the Prosecutor General's Office, Baisalov caused damage to the state in excess of 11 million soms ($325,000) and obstructed the work of the Central Election Commission, creating conditions for the disruption of parliamentary elections.

 In 2007, Baisalov, having received legal assistance from the NGO "Adilet" clinics, "tearfully asked for legal aid in connection with the criminal case initiated against him" and was forced to flee the country.
 Baisalov claimed that he was a victim of political vendetta and left Kyrgyzstan on December 8, 2007, for Kazakhstan and was resettled with his family in Sweden by UNHCR.

 Political career (2010-present)

-In 2012-2013 Edil Baisalov served as acting Minister for Social Development, and later as deputy Minister for Social Development, with the responsibility for children, elderly and the disabled.
+In 2012-2013, Baisalov served as acting Minister for Social Development, and later as deputy Minister for Social Development, with the responsibility for children, elderly and the disabled.
 His refusal to declare a moratorium on the international adoptions attracted controversy.

-On May 28, 2019, Foreign Affairs Committee of Jogorku Kenesh approved and nominated Baisalov to be the Kyrgyz Republic Ambassador to the United Kingdom.
-His nomination was approved by the President Sooronbay Jeenbekov's decree on June 11, 2019.
+On May 28, 2019, the Foreign Affairs Committee of the Jogorku Kenesh approved and nominated Baisalov as Ambassador to the United Kingdom.
+His nomination was approved by President Sooronbay Jeenbekov on June 11, 2019.
 Edil Baisalov presented his credentials to Queen Elizabeth II on November 21, 2019, formally becoming Ambassador.